swethamo/Hate_Speech_Detector/ReadMe.md

    ```

 3. **Running the Flask-ML Server**
-   Start the Flask-ML server to serve the model for predictions:
+   Start the Flask-ML server to work with RescueBox for predictions:

    ```bash
    python server.py